Head lice are small insects that live in human hair and feed on blood from the scalp. Their eggs are called nits.

 Who gets head lice?

-They are common all over the world.
+Head lice are common all over the world.

 They are not a sign of dirty hair or poor hygiene.
 Close hair-to-hair contact is usually needed to pass lice on.
 Head lice cannot jump or fly but walk from one head to another.
 They soon die when away from hair and they do not live for long in clothes, bedding, etc. However, they can occasionally be passed by sharing items such as brushes, combs, hats or bedding.
 Most head lice infections are caught from family or close friends who are not aware that they have head lice.